explosion-mental/demwm/README.md

 _Note_: you need **pywal**

 ## Toggleable Features
-Here are the "Too bloated" features which doesn't affect the workflow, but sometimes are nice.
+Here are the "too bloated" features which doesn't affect the workflow, but sometimes are nice.

 ### Icons